 Another experiment found that benthic elasmobranchs – which includes sharks, rays and skates – were attracted to a source of EMF emitted from a subsea umbilical.
 Again, there was no conclusive evidence of any cumulative, detrimental effects.

-Disadvantages of tidal energy: high construction costs
+Disadvantages: high construction costs

 There’s no avoiding the fact that tidal power holds one of the heaviest up-front price tags.
 The proposed Swansea Bay Tidal Lagoon project in Wales, UK, is priced at £1.3bn ($1.67bn).
 The aforementioned Sihwa Lake Tidal Power Station cost $560m, and the La Rance cost 620 million francs back in 1966.
-Using an online conversion and inflation calculator, this is equal to roughly $940m in 2018.
+Using an online conversion and inflation calculator, this was equal to roughly $940m in 2018.

 In comparison, The Tengger Desert Solar Park cost around $530m for a total installed capacity of 850MW, making it more cost-efficient than Sihwa Lake, at 254MW total capacity.
 Likewise, the Roscoe Wind Farm cost around $1bn for an output of 781MW, compared to the Swansea Bay tidal project that is expected to generate around 320MW in total.